 Ifakara: Eveline Geubbels

 Kisesa: Mark Urassa is a demographer based at the National Institute for Medical Research in Mwanza

-Agincourt: F. Xavier Gómez-Olivé is a Specialist in Public Health and Epidemiology (M.D., PhD), Associate Professor at the School of Public Health, University of Witwatersrand and the Research Manager of the MRC/Wits Rural Public Health and Health Transition Research Unit.
+Agincourt: F. Xavier Gómez-Olivé is a Specialist in Public Health and Epidemiology (M.D., PhD), Associate Professor at the School of Public Health, University of Witwatersrand and the Associate Director of the MRC/Wits Rural Public Health and Health Transition Research Unit.
 Gómez-Olivé has managed field research in rural Africa since 1999 and joined ALPHA in 2013.
 His research interest focuses on the health and wellbeing of adults and older population including HIV, Non-communicable Diseases, Multimorbidity, Sleep Disorders and Migration and Health.

 uMkhanyakude: Kobus Herbst is the Faculty Lead for Population Science at AHRI and the Director of the South African Population Research Infrastructure Network.

 Rakai: Tom Lutalo